ZenitK/zenitk.github.io/_drafts/import-from-csv-to-elasticsearch-with-logstash.md

 hidden: false
 ---

 Frequently when we want to test out a new feature in Elasticsearch we need some data to play with.
 Unfortunately, Kibana and Elasticsearch don't provide an easy, out-of-the-box way to simply import a CSV.

 That's why there is Logstash in the known E**L**K stack.
 Its job is to *watch* to a data source, *process* incoming data, and *output* it into specified sources.
 Once started, it usually stays on and watches for any changes in the data source.

 Here, I'll guide you step by step on how to import a sample CSV into Elasticsearch 7.x using Logstash 7.x.
 By the end, you should be able to tweak the provided example to fit your own needs.
+There will be plenty of links to the official documentation, but that's just for your own convenience.

 ## Sample CSV